|

 Access

-between classes) provides an opportunity for each student to gain
+each class week) provides an opportunity for each student to gain

 additional hands-on experience with the equipment on their own